cchi/cchi.github.io/_posts/2015-12-02-nba-player-salaries-2015-16.md

 I love basketball, and I love the NBA.
 Which players make the big bucks?
 Which team pays their players the least?
 Which player makes up a large portion for their total team's contracts?

-Hopefully, you are curious about salary distributions throughout the league as I am.
+Hopefully, you are as curious about salary distributions throughout the league as I am.
 Wouldn't it be cool to explore contract sizes team by team, as well as player salaries within each team?
 I recently got inspiration from a post,
 <a href="http://www.stathunting.com/2015/08/18/2015-mls-salaries-and-you-can-add-hypothetical-signings-tableau-public-drogba/" target="_blank">MLS Salaries Visualization</a>, and deemed it super informative.
 I wanted to produce a similar visualization for NBA contracts!

 <a href="http://www.basketball-reference.com" target="_blank">Basketball Reference</a> is a <b>terrific</b> resource for all NBA and Basketball data.
 We will start there to obtain the data from this page: <a href="http://www.basketball-reference.com/contracts/players.html" target="_blank">2015-2016 Player Contracts</a>.
 I first downloaded the CSV version.
 From there, after some processing and touchups, this is the final visual product: